-If your currecy is not the dollar, don't forget to get as many dollar bills as you can because at the customs only dollar bills are accepted as everywhere in Africa and there are no banks to change money to dollars.
+If your currecy is not the dollar, don't forget to get some dollar bills enough to pay the visas at the customs because only dollar bills are accepted as everywhere in Africa and there are no banks to change money to dollars.
 Then you are easily given a 3-month visa.

 Packing for safari and Zanzibar